itsdavidhu/Lol-data/README.md

 ![alt text](https://github.com/itsdavidhu/Lol-data/blob/main/images/next_general.png?raw=true)
 ![alt text](https://github.com/itsdavidhu/Lol-data/blob/main/images/total_general.png?raw=true)

-- The first graph shows the average win rate of a game after X games played for all elos - this refelects a players indivdual performance in that specific game of a session
+- The first graph shows the average win rate of a game after X games played for all elos - this reflects a players individual performance in that specific game of a session.
-- The graph tells us that players start their sessions relativetly poorly, and ramp up to their peak performance from their 8th-10th games and taper off afterwards.
+- The graph tells us that players start their sessions relatively poorly, and ramp up to their peak performance from their 8th-10th games and taper off afterwards.
 - The increasing then decreasing win rates can be attributed to players spending a few games to 'warm up' or getting accustomed to playing ranked, thus perform the best from their 8th-10th games, but lose focus or get fatigued and perform accordingly after.
 - Interestingly, looking at the winrates for total session length, these tendancies are not reflected.
 - No pattern exists when comparing session length to associated win rates, meaning that any session length will generally result in the same lp gains.
-- This is important as the first graph shows player indvidual performance increasing throughout the session, but their overall win rate stays stagnant, as their relatively poor performance at the beginning of the session off sets their peak performance later, resulting in the same outcome.
+- This is important as the first graph shows player individual performance increasing throughout the session, but their overall win rate stays stagnant, as their relatively poor performance at the beginning of the session off sets their peak performance later, resulting in the same outcome.
 - This conclusion is futher supported by the high elo graph of session win rates.
 - The highest session win rates in high elo tend to be shorter ones as skilled players are able to fully focus and hone in on their first game.